Canon R vs Leica X-U Typ 113

 It is notable that the Canon R has a microphone port, which is missing on the X-U Typ 113.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the Canon R and the X-U Typ 113 are recent models that are part of the current product line-up.
-Neither of the two has a direct predecessor, so perhaps they will constitute the origins of new camera lines for Canon and Leica.
+The Canon R is a recent model that features in the current product line-up of Canon.
+In contrast, the X-U Typ 113 has been discontinued (but can be found pre-owned on eBay).
+There has not been a direct replacement model for the X-U Typ 113 from Leica.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what conclusions can be drawn?
 Is the Canon R better than the Leica X-U Typ 113 or vice versa?
 The listing below highlights the relative strengths of the two models.